 For some time in the 20th century, San Vio was only open one day per year (June 15, of course).
 Some guidebooks call it a “modern votive chapel” but of course, modern is relative since it's now over 140 years old.
 Today it’s deconsecrated and is actually part of a private home.
 Another cool place to live in Venice, huh?

-There’s another church in this campo – St. George’s Anglican church, opened by the British in 1926.
+There’s another church in this campo – St. George’s Anglican church, opened by the British in the late 19th century.

 Close-up of the ancient decorative elements on San Vio: